Who will collect my car when I sell? The guide to free collection & pick up

 Thus when looking into which companies will collect, make sure you weigh up the added cost of any additional charges that may arise.
 Driving somewhere is always a pain, but the cost-saving may be worth it on some occasions.

 Who will collect and scrap my car?

 If your car is a complete write off, you may just want to give up the chase and have it scrapped.
 Now, there are numerous ways to proceed with this.
 You could break up your car and sell it as spare parts.

 Doing it this way, it might be possible to get buyers to come and collect the spare parts.
 However, finding buyers will more than likely take a good amount of time and effort.
 Not to mention a potentially huge amount of time-consuming Gumtreeing or eBaying!

-Of course, if you are looking to get a fair price for your scrap car, but save the effort of selling it for parts, there are companies that could offer you a solution by coming to collect your scrap car.
+Of course, if you’re looking to get a fair price for your scrap car, but save the effort of selling it for parts, there are companies that could offer you a solution by coming to collect your scrap car.

 Not bothered by home collection?

-Selling a car can be a confusing and painstaking process, and collection criteria is just another thing to consider.
-So if you are looking to sell your car as quickly as possible, we’re here to help!
+Selling a car can be a confusing and painstaking process, and the collection criteria is just another thing to consider.